Mruveks/Mruveks/README.md

-### Hi I'm Kuba! 👋
+### Hi there, I'm Kuba! 👋

-- 🔭 I’m currently working on my portfolio 😄
+Welcome to my Github profile!
+I'm a novice Frontend Developer and I'm currently working on my portfolio.

-- 🌱 My favourite tools are Javascript and ReactJS :books:
+- 🌱 I'm passionate about Javascript and ReactJS, and I'm always on the lookout for new tools and technologies to improve my skills.

-- 📫 I aspire to be a Front-end Developer
+- 🤝 I'm always open to collaborating and learning from other developers, so feel free to reach out to me if you'd like to chat or work together on a project.

-- 📫 How to reach me: Email - Mrowiec.Kuba.mk@gmail.com
+- 📫 You can reach me at Mrowiec.Kuba.mk@gmail.com.
+Let's connect!